 After this you will be asked to re-enter your passcode.
 Enter the same passcode you used the first time, and hit Done or it will automatically recognize.

-Warning!: Choose a passcode that you can remember, but others can't.
+Warning: Choose a passcode that you can remember, but that's hard for others to guess.

-Now that you have your passcode enabled, the bkttons that were previously dimmed will now be available to toggle.
+Now that you have your passcode enabled, the buttons that were previously dimmed will now be available to toggle.